BRKNWAVE/MERNificent-Media-Group-Project/README.md

 ## Acknowledgments / Technology Used
     Material UI: https://mui.com/
     styled-components: https://styled-components.com/
-    Images used are royalty-free courtesy of http://pexels.com MERN Stack
+    Images used are royalty-free courtesy of http://pexels.com or from https://prada.com for educational purposes only.
+    MERN Stack